AlfieLinux/saltyjoomla/README.md

 Simply put, it creates a joomla testing environment.

-**I would suggest caution, since this is by no means a secure module and I would suggest to not use it outside**
+**I would suggest caution, since this is by no means a secure module and I would suggest to not use it outside of a lab environment**

 It was created for the sole purpose of quickly creating a testing environment for Joomla themes, templates and whatnot.
 This module is setup so that you can acces Joomla through localhost/joomla and the login details are listed below.